If we want our children to be respectful of other people, they need our respect first, generously given to them throughout their most formative years.

 DR. DANIEL SIEGEL has written several insightful books helping parents understand the science of neurology and how it relates to raising healthy kids.
 I highly recommend reading The Whole Brained Child, No Drama Discipline, and Parenting from the Inside Out.
 That last book dives into the real inner work we all need to do as parents to separate ourselves from the limits of our own upbringing.

 L.R.
 KNOST is an prolific writer with a gift of capturing profound wisdom in concise meme-able quotes.
 Without judgement or shame, she is a fierce and poetic protector of children’s hearts.

 DR. LAURA MARKHAM offers practical advice on peaceful parenting topics.
 She picks up where Janet ages out (at 3-4 year olds), and sheds light and wisdom on the increasing complexities of parenting bigger kids.
 She is especially insightful when dealing with sibling conflict.
 If you have more than one child, definitely read Peaceful Parents, Happy Siblings.

 LORI PETRO and her TEACH through Love parenting courses help navigate issues with older kids.
 She created Conscious Communication Cards as an easy and physical resource to remind parents of positive interpersonal solutions to common problems.

-PEACEFUL PARENTING OMMUNITY is a well moderated facebook group for parents to interact and gain wisdom from one another.
-It’s a unique resource where you can get almost immediate feedback on a specific situation.
+PEACEFUL PARENTING COMMUNITY is a well moderated facebook group for parents to interact and gain wisdom from one another.
+It’s a unique resource where you can get almost immediate feedback on a specific parenting situation or challenge.

 RACHEOUS founder Rachel shares insights from peaceful parenting and how it complements the unschooling learning approach.
 She shares heart touching stories of daily life sprinkled with practical wisdom.